OBE Maping Summer 2021

 Design/Development of Solutions |

-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for public health and safety as well as cultural, social and environmental concerns. |
+Design solutions for complex engineering problems and design systems, components or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.
+(K5) | ||

 4 |